 Georgina’s Irish souvenirs

+“These souvenirs allowed me to appreciate the small things I have in life, living each day as it is and building resilience within.
+I collected them whenever I travelled locally and when I volunteer at any GIAF event.
+Living in direct provision is a different lifestyle, regardless of the fact that it is essential to have a roof in your head and food on the table.
+Creating your own survival tactics heals the soul, builds the strength within and brings hope.
 As someone who was self-aware, I realised that it would be difficult to erase the old memories I had from Zimbabwe and shift my mind from the negative impacts of direct provision that I was regularly facing.
 I thought of a way of quickly integrating whilst I was practising self-care, socially and mentally.

 My mother’s young sister, my aunt, has the original photo, and she is the one who gave me the picture through WhatsApp […] in the year 2016.
 I was lucky that a certain Galway-based photographer had a project to recreate old photos, and he edited and printed the photo for me; that’s when I managed to get a hardcopy of the picture nicely done.

 The picture connects me with my mother; considering that she could work hard on her farm and buy a boys’ suit for me, I am humbled by that.
 I am still a smart person, and I like to dress up well.
 I have a gentle character, which was instilled in me by my mother’s parenting style.
 I still have the same manner; I always put my hands in the pockets like in the picture.
 I realised that I started loving to put my hands in the pockets since childhood.
 By just seeing the photo, I always remember what was happening those days.
 The picture brings back the funniest childhood memories; for example, the photographers’ camera used to have a strong flashlight when capturing photographs and I used to be scared a lot when I was a child.